OnTech & Google Nest

 With the research and findings in place, we had a design direction in place:

-Elevating OnTech's brand awareness & brand trust
+Elevate OnTech's brand awareness & brand trust

 -